ReXT3D/cr-10s-pro-mods/Transfer_Board/README.md

-# Transfer board
+# CR-10S Pro Custom Transfer Board
-Clean transfer board.

-Note that this modified version **is NOT** directly compatible with [Ribbon cable breakdown board (pt)](../RibbonCable_MB_BreakdownBoard_pt/), since a number of ribbon cable conductors have been relocated and/or re-purposed.
+Customized [transfer board](Transfer_Board/) to allow maximum installation flexibility when using Duet3D control boards.
+Note that this modified version **is NOT** compatible with [ribbon cable breakdown board (pt)](../RibbonCable_MB_BreakdownBoard_pt/), since several ribbon cable conductors have been relocated or re-purposed in order to separate all the signal and power lines.

 ![Top](images/top.png)
 ![Bottom](images/bottom.png)